Cancer Genetics Overview (PDQ®): Genetics - Health Professional Information [NCI]

 - Heterogeneity of disease in cases (e.g., aggressive vs. nonaggressive phenotype).

 - Prevalence of phenocopies.

 An additional issue in linkage studies is the background rate of sporadic cancer in the context of family studies.
-For example, because a man's lifetime risk of prostate cancer is one in eight,[1 ] it is possible that families under study have both inherited and sporadic prostate cancer cases.
+For example, because a man's lifetime risk of prostate cancer is one in nine,[1 ] it is possible that families under study have both inherited and sporadic prostate cancer cases.
 Thus, men who do not inherit the prostate cancer susceptibility gene that is segregating in their family may still develop prostate cancer.

 One way to address inconsistencies between linkage studies is to require inclusion criteria that defines clinically significant disease.[2 ,3 ,4 ,5 ,6 ] This approach attempts to define a homogeneous set of cases/families to increase the likelihood of identifying a linkage signal.
 It also prevents the inclusion of cases that may be considered clinically insignificant that were identified by screening in families.